TrebledJ/trebledj.github.io/content/posts/projects/2023-05-smart-tracking-tray/2023-05-23-smart-tracking-tray.md

 My role pertains to developing and improving the embedded software infrastructure.
 In the process, I enhanced the tray with an RTOS, a unit testing framework, and numerous software improvements.

-I'm grateful for this opportunity to bring life into wet labs, while learning more about embedded systems.
+I'm grateful for this opportunity to revitalise wet labs with technology, all the while learning more about embedded systems.